 - Blog Posts

-We keep a focus on the traditionally underserved youth, such as youth in the foster care or juvenile justice systems, youth with disabilities, first-generation college students, immigrants, and those from low-income families and communities.
+We keep a focus on the youth marginalized by systemic inequities, such as youth in the foster care or juvenile justice systems, youth with disabilities, first-generation college students, immigrants, and those from low-income families and communities.
 Our goal is to ensure equity of opportunity and outcomes for them all.